 Your check register can also provide an instant view of how much money you have available.
-Once you write a check, you should assume that the money is gone—in some cases, the funds are drawn from your account quickly because your check is converted to an electronic check.
-In the example above, we might assume that you woke up this morning with $100 available in your account.
-Now that you’ve written a check for $8.15, you only have $91.85 available.
+Once you write a check, you should assume that the money is gone—in some cases, the funds are drawn from your account quickly, because your check is converted to an electronic check.

 When you write a check, make sure it gets used the way you intended—to pay the amount you expected to the person or organization you intended.